220.127.116.11 Guidelines to Table 3 - Lower Limb Function

 Determining the level of functional impact - general rules

-As in the other Tables, the descriptors in Table 3 are interlinked in that they follow a consistent incremental hierarchy which in this Table is expressed, among other things, by the use of terms indicating increasing levels of difficulty in performing certain activities (e.g. without difficulty, with some difficulty, unable to).
+As in the other Tables, the descriptors in Table 3 are interlinked in that they follow a consistent incremental hierarchy which in this Table is expressed, among other things, by the use of terms indicating increasing levels of difficulty in performing certain activities (for example, without difficulty, with some difficulty, unable to).
 The hierarchy of descriptors in Table 3 also takes into account other factors.
-These include a person's ability to perform certain activities unassisted or unaided and/or when using devices, equipment or aids such as a lower limb prosthesis, a walking stick, other walking aids (e.g. a quad stick, crutches, a walking frame) or a wheelchair.
+These include a person's ability to perform certain activities unassisted or unaided and/or when using devices, equipment or aids such as a lower limb prosthesis, a walking stick, other walking aids (for example, a quad stick, crutches, a walking frame) or a wheelchair.

 Consequently, as is the case in applying any other Table, in establishing whether the impairment causes no (0 points), mild (5 points), moderate (10 points), severe (20 points) or extreme (30 points) functional impact, all the descriptors for each impairment rating level in Table 3 should be read as a whole and compared so the descriptors, their relativity and hierarchy in this Table are understood.